jolexa/s3-staticsite-multiregion/README.md

 * CloudFront: Transfer is actually cheaper than S3 transfer to the internet.
   Requests are more expensive.
 * Lambda: Fractions of pennies if they are even used.
 No cost otherwise.
-* SNS: No Charge to the lambda invokation.
+* SNS: No Charge to the lambda invocation.
 Maybe a fraction of a penny if an email notice is sent.
 * Health Check: No charge for checking AWS endpoint.
 * CloudWatch Alarms: $.20/month